 Your equipment will only be as reliable as its calibration.
 Whom you hire for this work is a critical part of the process.
-Choosing in-house versus outsourced instrument adjustment could make or break the project.
+Choosing an in-house calibration procedure versus outsourced instrument adjustment could make or break the project.
 The best option depends on your company’s resources and how much you want to invest in the process.
 You may find a third-party service to offer more budget and time-friendly options compared to setting up tuning operations in-house.

-Problems With In-House Calibration
+Problems With an In-House Calibration Procedure

 Too often, businesses want to do every step of the manufacturing process in-house.
 When it comes to measurements, this choice could be costly.
 While keeping other parts of production close, the accuracy of picking stock or packaging products do not have severe repercussions for failures.
 Gage calibration can because, in some instances, lives depend on the precision of the information from the instrument.